 Episode Stage Criteria for Air Pollution Emergencies

-Three stages of air pollution episode conditions and a pre-episode standby condition are established to inform the public of the general air pollution status and provide a management structure to require preplanned actions designed to prevent continued accumulation of air pollutants to the level of significant harm.
+Three stages of air pollution episode conditions and a pre-episode standby condition are established to inform the public of the general air pollution status and provide a management structure to require preplanned actions designed to prevent continued accumulation of regulated pollutants to the level of significant harm.
 The three episode stages are: Alert, Warning, and Emergency.
-The Department shall be responsible to enforce the provisions of this Division which requires actions to reduce and control emissions during air pollution episode conditions.
-An air pollution alert or air pollution warning shall be declared by the Director or appointed representative when the appropriate air pollution conditions are deemed to exist.
-When conditions exist which are appropriate to an air pollution emergency, the Department shall notify the Governor and declare an air pollution emergency pursuant to ORS 468.115.
-The statement declaring an air pollution Alert, Warning or Emergency shall define the area affected by the air pollution episode where corrective actions are required.
-Conditions justifying the proclamation of an air pollution alert, air pollution warning, or air pollution emergency shall be deemed to exist whenever the Department determines that the accumulation of air contaminants in any place is increasing or has increased to levels which could, if such increases are sustained or exceeded, lead to a threat to the health of the public.
-In making this determination, the Department will be guided by the following criteria for each pollutant and episode stage:
+DEQ must be responsible to enforce the provisions of this division which requires actions to reduce and control emissions during air pollution episode conditions.
+An air pollution alert or air pollution warning must be declared by the Director or appointed representative when the appropriate air pollution conditions are deemed to exist.
+When conditions exist which are appropriate to an air pollution emergency, DEQ must notify the Governor and declare an air pollution emergency pursuant to ORS 468.115.
+The statement declaring an air pollution Alert, Warning or Emergency must define the area affected by the air pollution episode where corrective actions are required.
+Conditions justifying the proclamation of an air pollution alert, air pollution warning, or air pollution emergency must be deemed to exist whenever DEQ determines that the accumulation of air contaminants in any place is increasing or has increased to levels which could, if such increases are sustained or exceeded, lead to a threat to the health of the public.
+In making this determination, DEQ will be guided by the following criteria for each regulated pollutant and episode stage:

-(1) "Pre-Episode Standby" condition, indicates that ambient levels of air pollutants are within standards or only moderately exceed standards.
-In this condition, there is no imminent danger of any ambient pollutant concentrations reaching levels of significant harm.
-The Department shall maintain at least a normal monitoring schedule but may conduct additional monitoring.
+(1) "Pre-episode standby" condition, indicates that ambient levels of regulated pollutants are within standards or only moderately exceed standards.
+In this condition, there is no imminent danger of any ambient regulated pollutant concentrations reaching levels of significant harm.
+DEQ must maintain at least a normal monitoring schedule but may conduct additional monitoring.
 An air stagnation advisory issued by the National Weather Service, an equivalent local forecast of air stagnation or observed ambient air levels in excess of ambient air standards may be used to indicate the need for increased sampling frequency.
 The pre-episode standby condition is the lowest possible air pollution episode condition and may not be terminated.

-(2) "Air Pollution Alert" condition indicates that air pollution levels are significantly above standards but there is no immediate danger of reaching the level of significant harm.
+(2) "Air pollution alert" condition indicates that air pollution levels are significantly above standards but there is no immediate danger of reaching the level of significant harm.
 Monitoring should be intensified and readiness to implement abatement actions should be reviewed.
-At the Air Pollution Alert level the public is to be kept informed of the air pollution conditions and of potential activities to be curtailed should it be necessary to declare a warning or higher condition.
-An Air Pollution Alert condition is a state of readiness.
-When the conditions in both subsections (a) and (b) of this section are met, an Air Pollution Alert will be declared and all appropriate actions described in Tables 1 and 4 shall be implemented:
+At the air pollution alert level the public is to be kept informed of the air pollution conditions and of potential activities to be curtailed should it be necessary to declare a warning or higher condition.
+An air pollution alert condition is a state of readiness.
+When the conditions in both subsections (a) and (b) are met, an air pollution alert will be declared and all appropriate actions described in Tables 1 and 4 must be implemented:

 (a) Meteorological dispersion conditions are not expected to improve during the next 24 or more hours;

-(b) Monitored pollutant levels at any monitoring site exceed any of the following:
+(b) Monitored regulated pollutant levels at any monitoring site exceed any of the following:

 (A) Sulfur dioxide -- 0.3 ppm -- 24-hour average;